DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

 ## Solutions

-### Recommended: Initialize the SDK on the React Native side only
+### React Native apps with native content: Initialize the SDK on the React Native

 Initialize the React Native Datadog SDK for RUM, by following the [official documentation][1].